superduper-io/superduper/README.md

 SuperDuperDB is a Python framework for bringing AI closed to your favorate database.

-To achieve that, it wraps the database within a virtual data layer that transparently "wires together" critical components involved in AI/data interactions, including backend communication, data encoders and serializers, handlers for data changes, streaming inference, Vector Indexing, Parallel computation, and interfaces with popular AI frameworks and APIs.
+To achieve that, SuperDuperDB wraps the database into a virtual data layer that transparently "wires together" critical components involved in AI/data interactions, including backend communication, data encoders and serializers, handlers for data changes, streaming inference, Vector Indexing, Parallel computation, and interfaces with popular AI frameworks and APIs.

 This approach helps create a unified infrastructure where AI and data coexist seamlessly, thus simplifying deployment, monitoring, and maintenance, streamlining the overall AI workflow.